all-ride/ride-web-i18n-inline/README.md

 ### Usage

-You can now toggle the translator in the top manu in the backend.
+You can now toggle the translator in the top menu in the backend.

 ### Download